reimandlab/IGX_publication_code/README.md

 This code repository contains the source code and the majority of input and intermediate files to generate results and figures of the manuscript:

-"Cancer genomic alterations and microenvironmental features encode synergistic interactions with disease outcomes" by Bayati et al (2025).
+"Cancer genomic alterations and microenvironmental features encode synergistic interactions with disease outcomes" by Bayati et al. 2025.
+DOI: https://doi.org/10.1158/1541-7786.MCR-25-0475

 To understand the structure and flow of the pipeline, see the README in the `code` folder.
 For instructions and details about the input files—especially those that are initially missing and must be downloaded from publicly available resources—refer to the README in the `input` folder.